 Some of the topics to be covered in this workshop will include:

 - Hand-coating techniques

 - Characteristics of different papers

 - Contrast control techniques

 - Options for UV light sources

 Class Fee: 1400.00 (includes materials , chemistry, pigment and paper***)

 When registered, you will receive a letter explaining the how, where, when and why of it all.
 Lodging/food suggestions as well.
 We are located in a beautiful part of northern Michigan and will do what we can in making your stay more than just a workshop.
-We’ll be beginning on the morning of Thursday, October at 9:30AM and I hope you can join us!
+We’ll be beginning on the morning of Monday, June 7th at 9:30AM.